rokett/Housekeeper/README.md

 1. Clone the repository locally.
 2. From within the repository directory run `make.bat build`.
-3. Hey presto, you have an executable..
+3. Hey presto, you have an executable.